Essential norms of pointwise multipliers in the non-algebraic setting: Arithmetic, remarks and examples

-This general construction includes two very important types of spaces: On the one hand, {\it Nakano sequence spaces $\ell_{\{p_n\}}$} (or {\it variable exponent Lebesgue--Riesz spaces}) which are nothing else but Musielak--Orlicz sequence spaces $\ell_{\{M_n\}}$ with all generating functions $M_n$ being just power functions, that is, $M_n(t) = t^{p_n}$ for some $p_n \geqslant 1$; On the other, classical {\it Orlicz sequence spaces $\ell_M$} which are Musielak--Orlicz sequence spaces $\ell_{\{M_n\}}$ with \enquote{constant} sequence of Orlicz functions $\{M_n\}_{n=1}^{\infty}$, that is, with $M_n = M$ for all $n \in \mathbb{N}$ (see \cite[Chapter~4]{LT77} and \cite{Ma89} for much more information about Musielak--Orlicz spaces and, respectively, Orlicz spaces).
+This general construction includes two very important types of spaces.
+On the one hand, the {\bf Nakano sequence spaces $\ell_{\{p_n\}}$} (or {\bf variable exponent Lebesgue--Riesz sequence spaces}), which are nothing else but Musielak--Orlicz sequence spaces $\ell_{\{M_n\}}$ with all generating functions $M_n$ being just power functions, that is, $M_n(t) = t^{p_n}$ for some $p_n \geqslant 1$.
+On the other, the {\bf Orlicz sequence spaces $\ell_M$} are Musielak--Orlicz sequence spaces $\ell_{\{M_n\}}$ with \enquote{constant} sequence of Orlicz functions $\{M_n\}_{n=1}^{\infty}$, that is, with $M_n = M$ for all $n \in \mathbb{N}$.

+We refer to the book of Cruz-Uribe and Fiorenza \cite{CUF13}, the monograph of Lindenstrauss and Tzafriri \cite[Chapter~4]{LT77} and the book of Maligranda \cite{Ma89} for much more information about variable Lebesgue spaces, Musielak--Orlicz sequence spaces and Orlicz spaces.